Margeli/Assignment1/Asignment 1/README.md

 - Moving character with jump and run habilities.
 - Parallax effect.
 - Music.
-- Additional feature is double jump.

 ## Controlls

 - "ASWD" or "LEFT,DOWN,UP,RIGHT" arrows to move the character.
 - "SPACE" bar to jump.
-Press it twice and you'll get a double jump.
 - "LEFT SHIFT" key to sprint.
 - "F1" to start from the very first level.
 - "F2" to start from the beginning of the current level.